Pre-signing token risk checks from Windsurf

 2. Confirm Cascade sees Hive tools

 Open the Cascade panel (Cmd-Shift-L) and type "list available Hive tools."
-Cascade should reflect the full Hive catalog.
-If not, check the config file syntax and re-load.
+Cascade should see Hive's compact discovery tools; use search_tools or hive://tools for the wider catalog.
+If Hive is missing entirely, check the config file syntax and reload.

 3. Make security gating part of your prompts

-When asking Cascade to write transaction code for a new token, include "first verify the token is safe with Hive's security tools."
+When asking Cascade to write transaction code for a new token, include "first inspect token-risk evidence with Hive security tools and return pass, block, or escalate."
 Cascade will call get_token_security before generating any transaction-signing code.

 4. Refuse on red flags